W4RH4WK/MinimalFileManager/README.md

 to the `passwd.json` file.
 They should be available via `$app['user']->getUser()['email']`.

-### How to login
+### How to login / logout
-`http://example.org/user/login` upon browsing to `user/login` a login box is shown.
+`http://example.org/user/login`.
+Upon browsing to `user/login` a login box is shown.
 After entering valid credentials two new buttons should appear on the right side of the navigation.
-One of the is the logout button.
+One of them is the logout button.

 I already created a default user with username `root` and password `toor`.
+Please create a new user and remove this one *before* you deploy the system.

 ### License
 I provide assets like bootstrap and flowplayer as they are to ensure better out